Did You Know: A girl’s self-esteem plummets at puberty. You can help provide more empowering programs like these for teen girls by donating now.

 Community Service Bars

 Girl Scout Cadettes, Seniors, and Ambassadors who volunteer at least 20 hours to a community organization are eligible to earn Community Service Bars.
 Requirements for earning this award can be found in The Girl’s Guide to Girl Scouting handbook (page 26 for Cadettes, page 28 for Seniors, and page 26 for Ambassadors).
-Download the Community Service Bar site approval request form.
+Please submit this eForm to request the required approval for your site.

 The CIT Leadership Experience is an opportunity for girls in grades 9–12 who are interested in working as camp counselors and expanding their leadership skills.
 CITs shadow counselors, serve as mentors, and work with younger girls at our day and overnight camps.